-After you create a new form, you can design it either using the Form builder or the Field editor.
-The Form builder offers intuitive editor with only a limited set of options, intended for non-technically skilled users and marketers.
+After you create a new form, you can design it using either the Form builder or the Field editor.
+The Form builder offers an intuitive graphical editor with a limited set of options, intended for non-technical users and marketers.

 To display the Form builder interface:

 - Open the Forms application.

 - Switch to the Form builder tab.